How do I audition?

 Fees tend to be around $1,800-2,000 for the Open team and $1,500-1,700 for the A team (fees are subjected to change).
 The money goes towards out of state trips, local competitions, uniforms, equipments, instructional staff, space, and other expenses.
 Anesidora Winter Guard is a registered 501(c)(3) nonprofit with a 509(a)(2) designation as a private charity.

 Are there ways to lower my fees?

 Yes, Anesidora offers many fundraising opportunities to help lower your financial obligations and need-based scholarships.
 We also offer monthly payments.

 Can I be a college student and a member of Anesidora at the same time?

 Absolutely, many of our cast members are currently college students and/or working part time or full time jobs.
 It is a commitment and will require a lot of time management, but it is definitely possible.

 Can I be a high school student and a member of Anesidora at the same time?

 A Winter Guard International Policy created in 1996 reads:

 “WGI discourages independent color guards from utilizing membership composed of any high school students who were previously enrolled in an active winter guard high school program and have not yet graduated.”

-Exceptions can be made if your High School does not have Winter Guard program.
-If a high schooler wishes to join despite the school having a winter guard program, they will be at the discretion of the parents and the band director.
+Exceptions can be made if your high school does not have winter guard program.
+If a high schooler wishes to join despite the school having a winter guard program, they will be accepted at the discretion of the parents and the band director.